The Jardin de la Ferme Fleurie, Dordogne visitors guide

 Where to visit nearby?

 The Jardin de la Ferme Fleurie is on the edge of the village of La Roque Gageac which is classified as one of the "most beautiful villages of France".
-It is also planted with an amazing and exotic abundance of palms, banana plants and bamboo which makes it a particular pleasure to visit.
+The village is also planted with an amazing and exotic abundance of palms, banana plants and bamboo which makes it a particular pleasure to visit.

-Another great garden in the area is the Jardins de Marqueyssac.
+Another great French garden in the area is the Jardins de Marqueyssac.
 These are quite a contrast to the Jardin de la Ferme Fleurie as they have almost no flowers but have amazing swirling box topiaries and great views over the Dordogne.

 Map of The Jardin de la Ferme Fleurie and places nearby